-Responsibilities of the managing board and the supervisory board for the financial statements

-The managing board is as manager of the investment entity responsible for the preparation and fair presentation of the financial statements in accordance with EU-IFRS and Part 9 of Book 2 of the Dutch Civil Code and the requirements set with regard to the financial statements by or pursuant to the Dutch Financial Supervision Act.
+Responsibilities of the managing board and the supervisory board for the financial statements.
+The managing board is responsible for the preparation and fair presentation of the financial statements in accordance with EU-IFRS and Part 9 of Book 2 of the Dutch Civil Code.
 Furthermore, the managing board is responsible for such internal control as the managing board determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.